MadenedDM/circly/README.md

 # Design Choices/Goals

 1. Compatability with at least Linux and Windows.
 2. Decoupling of Server and Client, the Server should rarely require features provided in the client, and these should only be done at runtime.
-The.
 This goal may be dropped at a later date if it becomes to tedious to uphold.

 # Dream Features
 I want to / plan to add these features but my own laziness and stupidity stands in the way: